 Facade materials play a key role in fire safety, as it would be extremely difficult to control the building fire on the exterior.
-Hence, more focus is needed in selecting appropriate materials, and this requires designer knowledge on material behavior and performance, points out Murao.
-Such materials used for external cladding should have been tested for its combustibility, ignitability, flame spread and burning droplets.
+Hence, more focus is needed in selecting appropriate materials, and this requires designer knowledge of material behaviour and performance points out Murao.
+Such materials used for external cladding should have been tested for their combustibility, ignitability, flame spread and burning droplets.

-Before making buildings more earthquake resistant, we also need to consider earthquake resistant cladding as it is the future of construction design.
-Lightweight wall cladding’s reduce the forces exerted on the structure and foundations when the building is subjected to lateral seismic loads.
-Lightweight sheet cladding’s on buildings tend to rely on the flexibility of the fixings to the frame to accommodate lateral distortions of the structure, says Murao.
+Before making buildings more earthquake-resistant, we also need to consider earthquake-resistant cladding as it is the future of construction design.
+Lightweight wall cladding reduces the forces exerted on the structure and foundations when the building is subjected to lateral seismic loads.
+Lightweight sheet cladding on buildings tends to rely on the flexibility of the fixings to the frame to accommodate lateral distortions of the structure, says Murao.

 Rana observes that the most common way of the spread of fire is – spreading by the material of the cladding and via the air gap.
-The easiest way to ensure fire safety in buildings is by using fire tested and rated materials for cladding’s, compartmentation of cladding areas so that the fire does not spread, cavity barriers, and use of high fire rated insulation for cladding.
+The easiest way to ensure fire safety in buildings is by using fire-tested and rated materials for cladding, compartmentation of cladding areas so that the fire does not spread, cavity barriers, and use of high fire-rated insulation for cladding.

 As NBC stipulated the flame spread index (FSI) on the surface of the cladding material has to be considered, notes Ashwani Khanna.
 Windows and glazing junction areas are vulnerable areas from which fire can spread into the building.
-Exterior grade laminates are flame retardant material that doesn’t propagate fire.
-Further, covering the windows and cladding junction by fire seal reduces the scope of fire spread on the façade or into the building.
+Exterior grade laminates are flame-retardant material that doesn’t propagate fire.
+Further, covering the windows and cladding junction with a fire seal reduces the scope of fire spread on the façade or into the building.

-According to Handa, wellconstructed buildings can help prevent tragedies due to the fire by using materials that are relatively fire-resistant.
-Materials nowadays are rated in the order of their ability to restrict the fire from affecting the structures.
+According to Handa, well-constructed buildings can help prevent tragedies due to fire by using materials that are relatively fire-resistant.
+Materials nowadays are rated in the order of their ability to restrict fire from affecting the structures.
 Hence the smart way is to construct a building in which a fire would take effect slowly, allowing the occupants plenty of time to escape in emergency situations.

 Govind says that cladding material shall not use combustible or character of fire propagations.
-For these risks materials such as timber based are not recommended for cladding.
-Commonly used ACP must be selected carefully such that material is free from combustible poly ethelene (PE) core.
-Due to recent fire instances in a few international buildings, there is greater awareness of Fire Retardant ACP (FR) panels, which is recommended instead of PE core ACP materials.
+For these risks materials such as timber-based are not recommended for cladding.
+Commonly used ACP must be selected carefully such that the material is free from combustible polyethene (PE) core.
+Due to recent fire instances in a few international buildings, there is greater awareness of Fire Retardant ACP (FR) panels, which are recommended instead of PE core ACP materials.

-With regards to fire safe cladding material, a minimum of two-hour fire rating on materials is required, points out Reza Kabul.
-Since the fire in the Address Hotel in Dubai the industry is moving away from ACP as a cladding material and heading towards tiles and high pressure laminates, he adds.
-For earthquake resistant cladding, notes Kanchwala, the material selected need to have movement and should resist lateral forces.
-It is mandatory to select the appropriate façades during the stage, with the use of unitised glazing façade that is often used in tall towers to resist movement.
+With regards to fire-safe cladding material, a minimum of two-hour fire rating on materials is required, points out Reza Kabul.
+Since the fire in the Address Hotel in Dubai the industry is moving away from ACP as a cladding material and heading towards tiles and high-pressure laminates, he adds.
+For earthquake-resistant cladding, notes Kanchwala, the material selected needs to have movement and should resist lateral forces.
+It is mandatory to select the appropriate façades during the stage, with the use of a unitised glazing façade that is often used in tall towers to resist movement.

-Earthquake generally have no direct impact on cladding materials and its choices, however brittle or stiffer materials are not advised for high risk seismic zones, says Govind.
-Furthermore, seismic resistant design of cladding systems will have to be taken care of supporting systems and fixings to the building.
+Earthquakes generally have no direct impact on cladding materials and their choices, however brittle or stiffer materials are not advised for high-risk seismic zones, says Govind.
+Furthermore, the seismic-resistant design of cladding systems will have to take care of supporting systems and fixings to the building.
 For earthquake resistance, explains Reza, the cladding needs to be dry cladded onto the building and the joint should not be rigid but account for movement due to earthquakes.
-The material should not crack and falls during an earthquake.
+The material should not crack and fall during an earthquake.
 The thickness of the material plays an important part.
 For tiles, they should be 10mm plus.
-High pressure laminates, even though they are thin, they are very flexible and do not break easily.
+High-pressure laminates, even though they are thin,they are very flexible and do not break easily.

 Fire testing of cladding materials

-The cladding design intent should be to prevent the fire spread in the building, notes Khanna.
+The cladding design intent should be to prevent the fire from spreading in the building, notes Khanna.
 The aspect in fire propagation is as per NBC, BS 476 part 7 for cladding material and preventing fire ingress through an opening in the cladding structure, e.g. windows, glazing junctions etc. The ingression through the opening in the cladding structure can be addressed by providing a fire seal, preventing the fire/flame from entering inside the cladding cavity.
-The material property prevents the surface fire spread.
+The material property prevents the surface fire from spreading.

-Exterior compact laminates are manufactured in accordance to EN438-6 is a flame retardant material and flame spread Index (FSI) is less than 25 as per ASTM E 84 ensuring that the norms of surface flame spread adhere.
+Exterior compact laminates are manufactured in accordance with EN438-6 a flame retardant material and the flame spread Index (FSI) is less than 25 as per ASTM E 84 ensuring that the norms of surface flame spread adhere.
 The cladding material should not release any toxic fumes, should not be dripping and should follow all standards as per NBC.

-The curtain wall structure is a multi-storey structure where exterior walls are not a part of the load bearing structure.
+The curtain wall structure is a multi-storey structure where exterior walls are not a part of the load-bearing structure.
 As the common construction methodology, the floor slab is supported by interior beams and columns.
-And we mostly encounter a perimeter void typically in the range from two to eight inches between each floor slab and exterior curtain wall, observes Verma.
+We mostly encounter a perimeter void typically in the range from two to eight inches between each floor slab and exterior curtain wall, observes Verma.
 Perimeter voids are hidden from view after construction, but when such openings are left unprotected they provide the perfect space for fire and smoke to spread upwards.

 According to Ar.
 Goregaoker, concrete is an excellent fire-resistant material.
-It is non-combustible and has a low thermal conductivity which means a fire will take a long time to affect the structure, giving time for evacuation and protection from spreading of fire.
-Concrete is not a very stable material to be used in earthquake prone areas.
-So, steel reinforced concrete is used as earthquake resistant cladding material.
+It is non-combustible and has a low thermal conductivity which means a fire will take a long time to affect the structure, giving time for evacuation and protection from the spreading of fire.
+Concrete is not a very stable material to be used in earthquake-prone areas.
+So, steel-reinforced concrete is used as an earthquake-resistant cladding material.
 Aluminium itself is a bad conductor of fire, but the core within the panels is susceptible to catching fire and therefore the new technology of using fire retardant core and making the ACP panels fire retardant is now a common requirement.
 Also, proper designing of smoke seals and implementation is necessary to prevent smoke from travelling from one area to the other.

 Fire Safety – Norms & Standards

 Fire safety norms are being taken seriously worldwide.
 In India, the National Building Code 2016 has made lots of changes.
-Still, a lot of work is required in case of cladding material as this portion still remains challenging, notes Ashok Kumar Bhaiya, Aludecor.
-According to NBC, we require 2-hours fire resistance in cladding for fire separation less than 3.7m.
+Still, a lot of work is required in the case of cladding material as this portion still remains challenging, notes Ashok Kumar Bhaiya, Aludecor.
+According to NBC, we require 2 hours of fire resistance in cladding for fire separation of less than 3.7m.

-Every country or region follows the different fire classification and certifications like ASTM E 84, BS 476 Part 7, NFPA 285, BBA.
+Every country or region follows different fire classifications and certifications like ASTM E 84, BS 476 Part 7, NFPA 285, and BBA.
 The class of the cladding material under standard fire classification norms must be considered while choosing, says Khanna of FunderMax.